Amanda Beard: 2010 U.S. Swimming Nationals

 In August 2010, she came out of retirement to compete at the 2010 Conoco Phillips National Championships.
 She finished second in the 200-meter breaststroke finals at 2:26.50, qualifying her for the Pan Pac team to represent the United States later in the month.

 In the 100-meter breaststroke, Amanda Beard swam a 1:08.72 in prelims and 1:09.12 in finals, finishing 6th.

 After the U.S. Nationals, Beard and Natalie Coughlin were nominated co-captains of U.S. national team once again.
 During the Pan Pacific Swimming Championships, Amanda Beard signed up for her two signature events, the 100- and the 200-meter breaststroke.

 Beard qualified for finals in both events, but failed to medal.
 She was fifth in the 100-meter breaststroke (1:07.49) and fifth in the 200-meter breaststroke (2:24.30).

-2012 Summer Olympics
+2012 London Summer Olympics

 Beard failed to qualify for the 2012 Olympic team after finishing 5th in the 200-meter breaststroke at the Olympic swimming trials.